FrancisVega/sketch-copy-paste-layout-settings/README.md

 # Copy / Paste Layout Settings
-Copy layout settings from one artboard and paste into multiples artboards.
+Copy layout and Grid settings from one artboard and paste into multiples artboards.

 Simple.